Wind energy and wind power

 E=\frac{1}{2}mv^2=\frac{1}{2}(Avt\rho)v^2=\frac{1}{2}(At\rho)v^3

-Power is energy per unit time, so wind power is
+Additionally, wind power is the energy per unit time, so the wind power formula is:

 P=\frac{E}{t}=\frac{1}{2}(A\rho)v^3

-The calculator below uses these formulae to calculate wind energy and wind power.
+The Wind Energy and Wind Power Calculator utilizes these formulas to provide the estimated wind energy and wind power.

 PLANETCALC, Wind energy and wind power